-- Meet with the ISM advisor to sign the application.
-Schedule this appointment at ismadvising.org.
+- Meet with the program advisor to sign the application.

 - Create a Handshake account and post your resume.

 - Join the WMU ISM group on LinkedIn.